3x0collab/x0tech-web-wizard/README.md

 - Navigate to the desired file(s).
 - Click the "Edit" button (pencil icon) at the top right of the file view.
-- Make your changes and commit the changes.
+- Make my changes and commit the changes.

 **Use GitHub Codespaces**

-- Navigate to the main page of your repository.
+- Navigate to the main page of my repository.
 - Click on the "Code" button (green button) near the top right.
 - Select the "Codespaces" tab.
 - Click on "New codespace" to launch a new Codespace environment.
-- Edit files directly within the Codespace and commit and push your changes once you're done.
+- Edit files directly within the Codespace and commit and push my changes once you're done.

 ## What technologies are used for this project?